 So when we say that sensors are just the start, we mean that good observations are just the start.
 The whole process is Observation, Interpretation, Action, & Evaluation.

 It's easy to put a quick graphic together like the one above.
-It's considerably harder to develop software that empowers conservation professionals to easily move through this process, but that's what we're working on at Conserv.
+It's considerably harder to develop software that empowers collections professionals to easily move through this process.
+That's what we're working on at Conserv.

 We're Starting with Better Observation

-Our conservation-focused sensor increases an organization's capacity to observe environmental conditions.
-The first gap we're addressing is bringing collection maturity from stale historical data to actionable real-time data.
+Our collections-focused sensor increases an organization's capacity to observe environmental conditions.
+The first gap we're addressing is bringing collection maturity from stale historical data to actionable real-time data, and then using that data to make predictions.

 Disconnected Data Loggers

-As your organization matures in a certain are you have greater capacity to create stable environmental conditions for the collection.
+Moving from left to right on the table means you have a greater capacity to create stable environmental conditions for the collection.

 Interpretation is Gold